Holl4444/HangInThere/README.md

 ## Overview
-The aim is to solve the word puzzle and make your choice from the remaining cats, before the only pet remaining is a spider (8 moves).
+The aim is to solve the word puzzle (themed around cats and spiders) and make your choice from the remaining cats, before the only pet remaining is a spider (8 moves).
 With unlimited resources I'd like to have the cats hanging as in the notorious posters and falling when you guess incorrectly - in case anyone was wondering about the name!
 Based on the final Capstone project in Scrimba's Learn React Course.